by Matt Gibson

 Growing Conditions for Prayer Plant

-Prayer plants bright filtered indoor light.
+Prayer plants need bright filtered indoor light.
 Too much direct sunlight will result in faded colors, brown blotches on the leaves, and leaf scorch.
 Prayer plants like their soil to be just right.
 They do not like it to be too moist, nor too dry.
 They prefer an acidic soil with a pH balance of 5.5 to 6.
 A great soil mixture for prayer plants is two parts sphagnum peat moss, one part loamy soil, and one part perlite or coarse sand.
 You can also use pre-packaged potting soil, but make sure it has good drainage before settling.
 To improve the drainage, add in perlite or coarse sand and line the bottom of your pot or container with rocks or gravel (and be sure to use a pot with a drainage hole).

 They enjoy a humid environment so an occasional misting will keep them extra happy.
 Your prayer plant will thrive in temperature between 85 and 65 degrees F during the day and above 55 degrees F at night.
 Keep it in a location that is free of drafts, especially in the cold weather months.